St. Lucia is one of the few volcanic islands in the Caribbean and the only one with a mud Bath!

 The leader in St Lucia Tourism

-Situated some 42 km along a precipitous ribbon shaped road from the capital Castries and about 2.4 km south east of the picturesque town of Soufriere, is a geologic marvel and St. Lucia’s most famous and premiere visitor attraction, Sulphur Springs Park.
-Advertised worldwide as the home of the, “World’s Only Drive-In Volcano”; for the visitors ability to drive and walk right into the heart of a dormant volcano, the park attracts over 200,000 patrons annually.
+Located approximately 42 km along a winding, dramatic road from the capital, Castries, and just 2.4 km southeast of the charming town of Soufrière, lies Sulphur Springs Park – a geological wonder and St. Lucia’s premier attraction.
+Famous worldwide as the “World’s Only Drive-In Volcano,” the park allows visitors to drive and walk right into the heart of a dormant volcano.
+With its unique appeal, it draws over 200,000 visitors each year, cementing its status as a must-see attraction.

 At Sulphur Springs Park you are in the middle of a dormant volcano and on the site of the last recorded eruption in St. Lucia in 1766.
 As expected, the immediate area is heavily bruised from the intense volcanic activity experienced in the formation of the south western part of the island.
 The park’s main attraction is its sulphur springs - an impressive collection of boiling springs and fumeroles that is seated 305 metres above sea level, between the Rabot Ridge and Terre Blanche.